deadlyvipers/dojo_rules/README.md

 Dojo Rules
 ==========

-*All members should read the rules
+* All members should read the rules
+* Come back to https://github.com/deadlyvipers for getting more info